containerz/shipper/README.md

 run()
 ```

-Now your file is a fully functional command line tool that talks to local docker.
+Now your file is a fully functional command line tool that talks to local docker!

 ```bash
 python hello.py ps